 - Laparoscopic esophageal myotomy: A minimally invasive surgical procedure to decrease the pressure of the lower esophageal sphincter muscle and make it easier to swallow.
 Working through several small incisions, the surgeon severs muscles of the valve located between the esophagus and stomach, making it easier for food to pass through.

 - Peroral endoscopic myotomy (POEM): An incisionless surgical procedure performed by a specialist in interventional endoscopy.
 After placing a flexible scope through the mouth and into the patient’s esophagus, the physician creates a tunnel between the layers of the esophagus to reach the lower sphincter muscle.
 The muscles are then cut, permanently opening the valve.

 Oral medications are not effective for treating achalasia.

 Our goal is to offer patients the most advanced treatment options available.
 Our team is involved in esophageal disease research and clinical trials to continue offering patients the best care.
 All patients are checked regularly to assess long-term results.
 We maintain data on patients’ progress in a database.
 By tracking patients’ results over the long term, we can perform studies on clinical outcomes to verify the effectiveness and durability of interventions.
 Results are reported regularly in scientific journals so that the medical community and patients can be aware of the alternatives, benefits and risks of each procedure.

 Eating and drinking became increasingly difficult for Dorian Brantley.
 Gastroenterologists diagnosed achalasia — a rare digestive disorder that affects the muscles between the esophagus and the stomach.
-Irving Waxman, MD, performed an incisionless procedure to correct the problem.
-Now, Brantley is back to enjoying all her favorite foods again.Read Dorian's Story
+Brantley had a peroral endoscopic myotomy to correct the problem.
+Now, she is back to enjoying all her favorite foods again.Read Dorian's Story